After returning to her home in Hawaii, a Frances Perkins candidate emailed the FP who had taken her on a campus tour:

 Purchase winter clothing shortly after you arrive, so you’ll be ready for the cold weather when it hits.
 Layers are the best way to go, so you can peel off clothes when you are inside the classrooms.
 Stay away from acrylics, which look nice but do not keep you warm.
 Choose cotton or wool sweaters that you can wear a shirt under.
 One winter coat or jacket will get you through the winter, and a raincoat will get you through fall and spring.
 Gloves, a scarf, and a warm hat are essentials.
 When it rains, you can’t count on drip-drying here, as you can in Hawaii.

-Spring usually arrives in early April and it's time to shed the layers.
-The grass turns green and the campus is truly beautiful when the crabapple trees flower and the daffodils blossom.
+In early April wpring usually arrives -- it's time to shed the layers.
+The grass turns green and the campus is truly beautiful -- the crabapple trees flower and the daffodils blossom.
 The climate in New England is full of surprises, but the changing weather is something most of us enjoy.

 Theresa Chamberland, FP '98